amjack100/gnulinux-tk-website/content/builtins/disown.md

 ## Notes

 - We can find the _current job_ using the `jobs` command.
-Using `jobs` with no arguments will print a list of all the shell's jobs, of which the current" job is signified with a "+" by its job number.
-Here, job 2 is the current job.
+Using `jobs` with no arguments will print a list of all the shell's jobs, of which the _current job_ is signified with a "+" next to its job number.
+The example output below tells us that job 2 is the current job.

   ```txt
   [1] - Running         mycommand1 &